Prosecutor General of the State

-The Attorney General of the State (Fiscal General del Estado), or also, Prosecutor General, is the head of the Public Prosecutor's Office (Ministerio Fiscal), the independent body within the Judiciary, that is tasked with promoting the operation of justice in defence of the rule of law, defending citizens’ rights, defending the public interest, with protecting the independence of the courts and with ensuring the public interest is satisfied through the courts.
+The Prosecutor General of the State (Fiscal General del Estado), formerly known as Prosecutor of the Supreme Court, is the head of the Spanish Public Prosecution's Office (Ministerio Fiscal), the independent body within the Judiciary, that is tasked with promoting the operation of justice in defence of the rule of law, defending citizens’ rights, defending the public interest, with protecting the independence of the courts and with ensuring the public interest is satisfied through the courts.

-The Prosecutor General is a civil servant, appointed and dismissed by the King, after a process that includes a nomination by the Government, a hearing before the General Council of the Judiciary and an appearance before the Congress to evaluate their suitability (although approval by Congress is not required).
+The position is currently regulated at Article 124 of the Spanish Constitution of 1978, which states that the prosecutor general is appointed and dismissed by the Monarch, on the advice of the Government, and after hearing the General Council of the Judiciary.
+Since 2007, the nominated candidate must also appear before the Congress of Deputies to evaluate their suitability—although approval by Congress is not required.
 That is, the three powers of State participate in the appointment.

 The candidate must be a Spanish jurist of recognised prestige and with more than fifteen years effective exercise of their profession.
 The term of the Prosecutor General is a maximum of four years and may not be renewed (except where they have held the position for less than two years) and in any event terminates when the Government completes its term.
 They can not be removed from office except for as defined by law (disability or serious illness, serious or repeated breach of duties, and other prohibitions).

-Functions

-According to the law of the Public Prosecutor's Office:

-The functions of the Public Prosecutor (Attorney General) include:
+Duties and responsibilities

+The prosecutor general holds the highest position and represents the Prosecution Ministry.
+The prosecutor general acts impartially and independently and cannot receive orders from the Government or any other body.
+In any case, the Government may request the prosecutor general to initiate appropriate legal proceedings before the courts to defend the public interest.
+In that case, the prosecutor general will decide on the appropriateness of the requested action after consulting with the Board of Prosecutors of the Supreme Court.

+The prosecutor general issues orders and instructions as necessary for the service—primarily to guarantee the principle of unity of action—, the internal order of the institution, and the exercise of prosecutorial functions.

+In addition, the prosecutor general is the head of the Prosecutor's Office of the Supreme Court.
+However, in practice, it is the Lieutenant Prosecutor of the Supreme Court who directs and coordinates this unit.

+Term and succession